Local Escapes

 Image credit: Wills Domain | Instagram

-We've had a permanent crush on Wills Domain since the first time we sat down amongst the vines for one of Chef Seth James' delightful degustations.
-And while James may have flown the coup to create a new vision at Frui Momento in Margaret River, the team at Wills Domain continue to knock out aesthetically pleasing, technically brilliant and mind-blowingly tasty plates as if he never left.
+I've had a permanent crush on Wills Domain since the first time I sat down amongst the vines for one of chef Seth James' delightful degustations.
+And while James may have flown the coup to create a new vision at Frui Momento in Margaret River, the team at Wills Domain are knocking out aesthetically pleasing, technically brilliant and mind-blowingly tasty plates.

 You might also like: